 Descriptive systems:

-ASN1 Encoding Control Notation (also known as ITU-T X.692) [9]()[10]
+ASN1 Encoding Control Notation (also known as ITU-T X.692) [9])

+BFD: Binary Format Description (BFD) Language [10]

 Notational and Definitional Conventions

-The key words must, must not, required, shall, shall not, should, should not, recommended, may, may not and optional in this document are to be interpreted as described in [11][RFC 2119].
+The key words must, must not, required, shall, shall not, should, should not, recommended, may, may not and optional in this document are to be interpreted as described in [11].
 Note that for reasons of clarity these words are not always capitalized in this document.

 Examples are for illustration purposes only and for clarity they will often not include all the necessary DFDL properties.